 9. What does your documentation process look like once work is completed?

 Proper documentation can simplify communication and prevent issues from occurring at the time of transitioning the project, saving valuable time and money.
 Agency teams should be willing to take ownership of providing project documentation up front, and have clear answers to what is included.

-Axelerant specific: The key activities taken up as a double measure to ensure smooth transition by documentation upon completion of work are:
+Axelerant specific: The key activities taken up as a double measure to ensure a smooth transition by documentation upon completion of work are:

 - Gathering and providing up-to-date project records

-- Technical Documentation - Application Architecture, Schema, Server Architecture etc.
+- Technical Documentation - Application Architecture, Schema, Server Architecture, etc.

 - Requirements Documentation

 - Disseminating any other information to formalize acceptance of work delivered and performing closure that includes but is not limited to

 - Hours consumed report with original estimate versus actuals and billables along with approved change request tracker